jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

 ----------

-### Next steps
+### X. Next steps

-Head to [part 2](02-Population-Points.md) to learn how add interactive elements to your map and publish it to the web with Mapbox GL JS.
+Next lab, we'll complete [part 2](02-Population-Points.md) to add interactive elements to your map and publish it to the web with Mapbox GL JS.